 I created this podcast to bring leadership to environmental action.
 Who leads?
 As much as I value science and education, scientists and educators rarely lead effectively.
 We've mistakenly looked to them for leadership for too long.
 For science and facts, I see looking to them, but motivation?
 I don't see it.
 Besides, the science is overwhelming and everyone knows enough facts.
 Even if you doubt global warming, you don't want mercury in your fish or litter on the beach.
 How about a man who got over 100 million people to stand and cheer, winning the Super Bowl?
 Today's episode features Philadelphia Eagle #50 Bryan Braman, about to block a punt in this picture.
 I predict you'll find yourself happily surprised at how much he cares and acts environmentally---to say nothing of his humility and dedication to give his all on the field, starting years before the game.
 Does his achievement sound relevant to the environment: giving, acting for an uncertain goal, caring, teamwork, enjoying the challenge?
 The challenge now is to motivate action among people who care.
 Listening to Bryan renews my faith that our greatest joys, memories, relationships, and achievements come from trying, working, challenging ourselves, and persevering, not comfort and convenience.
-By the way, we met at 50 Cent's midtown Manhattan recording studio, so Bryan is in with the elite of communities that few environmentalists have accessed, let alone influenced.
 I'd love a Super Bowl ring, but Bryan shares that the work to get there is the reward.
 This picture looks sweet and what I learn from Bryan is that you can achieve the same feeling for yourself.
 All you need is to value and enjoy the challenge.
+Read the transcript.